AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-connect.md

 [!INCLUDE [learn-about-deployment-models](../../../../includes/learn-about-deployment-models-rm-include.md)]

-To view the classic version of this article, see [Connect to a SQL Server Virtual Machine on Azure Classic](../sqlclassic/virtual-machines-windows-classic-sql-connect.md).
+To view the classic version of this article, see [Connect to a SQL Server Virtual Machine on Azure Classic](../classic/sql-connect.md).

 If you would rather have a full walk-through of both provisioning and connectivity, see [Provisioning a SQL Server Virtual Machine on Azure](virtual-machines-windows-portal-sql-server-provision.md).

-## <a name="connection-scenarios"></a> Connection scenarios
+## Connection scenarios
 The way a client connects to SQL Server running on a Virtual Machine differs depending on the location of the client and the machine/networking configuration.
 These scenarios include:

 * [Connect to SQL Server over the internet](#connect-to-sql-server-over-the-internet)
 * [Connect to SQL Server in the same virtual network](#connect-to-sql-server-in-the-same-virtual-network)

-### <a name="connect-to-sql-server-over-the-internet"></a> Connect to SQL Server over the Internet
+### Connect to SQL Server over the Internet
 If you want to connect to your SQL Server database engine from the Internet, there are several steps required, such as configuring the firewall, enabling SQL Authentication, and configuring your network security group you must have a Network Security Group rule to allow TCP traffic on port 1433.

 If you use the portal to provision a SQL Server virtual machine image with the resource manager, these steps are done for you when you select **Public** for the SQL connectivity option: